Welcome to the Home of FRC Team 4203, RoboKronos

 FIRST was founded in 1989 by inventor Dean Kamen.
 FIRST hosts the FIRST Robotics Competition, called "The Varsity Sport for the Mind."
 FRC combines the excitement of sport with the rigors of science and technology.

-Under strict rules and time limits, teams are challenged to raise funds, design a team "brand," hone teamwork skills, and build and program robots to perform prescribed tasks against a field of competitors.
+Under strict rules and time limits, teams are challenged to raise funds, design a team "brand," hone teamwork skills, and build and program robots to perform game tasks against a field of competitors.
 It’s as close to "real-world engineering" as a student can get.

 Through FIRST, students get to: